lukegcollins/hardhat-company-docs/Task 2.3P - Company Objectives and Structure/Hardhat Enterprises - S&O.md

       - [NASA Exploits Project Team Members](#nasa-exploits-project-team-members)
 <div style="page-break-after: always;"></div>

+# Company Structure and Objectives for 2022 T3
 ## Executive Summary
 ### For our Stakeholders
 Hardhat Enterprises is an organization that aims to create cyber weapons and tools that can be used to empower white-hat operations.
 All deliverables produced by the company will be open source so that anyone may use and benefit from them.
 These deliverables should either improve on existing tools or fill a market need that is not yet met.